CraftCountry/modelead/README.md

 # Thought Soil
 This is an improved type of dirt, all plants can grow on it, doing it a bit faster than on regular dirt.
 It is also a component in the process of making Whish Soil, the ultimate base for your garden.

+# Whish Soil
+A top tear Soil, anything grows on it, no tilling required and it emits a bit of light

 # Whish Armor
 When you finally have Whish Armor, it's time to make some decent armor from it.
 A full set can be produced: helmet, chestplate, leggings and boots.